 Another great closing gift for buyers with green thumbs are potted plants or dwarf fruit trees.
 Both can be grown in pots or planted in their yards.
 As an added bonus you can use a nice sentiment like

 The Cups app offers prepaid monthly coffee that your buyer can pick up at local coffee shops every morning.
 A prepaid subscription means they can just stroll into a local coffee shop and tap their phone instead of paying.
 A great way to get them out and exploring all the options in their new neighborhood.

-10. Buy Them a Fun Local Experience They’ll Remember
+11. Buy Them a Fun Local Experience They’ll Remember

 Since studies have shown that experiences make us happier than possessions, why not give them a great local experience instead of a gift?
 Even better, try and find something that will get them out of their comfort zone and create a lifelong memory.
 Whale watching, rock climbing, sky diving, or a guided nature hike are all great experiences that will help them get to know their new home.